Fiber Trails of the Upper Rio Grande

 Trip difficulty rating: 1 (Easy)

-Lodging at Ghost Ranch will be in spacious tents equipped with comfortable cot beds, mats, pillows, and bedding.
-There is a nice bathroom and shower house in the center of the campground.
+Lodging at Ghost Ranch will be in tents equipped with comfortable cot beds, mats, pillows, and bedding.
+There is a shared bathroom and shower house in the center of the campground.
 Wonderlust chef Shane Blair will provide delicious, healthy breakfasts and dinners in camp and bag lunches to carry with us on our daily excursions.
 Dietary restrictions can be accommodated with advance notice.
-We'll have the opportunity to enjoy some of the best traditional Upper Rio Grande cuisine that Taos has to offer at the end or outset, respectively, of the trip.
+We'll have the opportunity to enjoy some of the best traditional Upper Rio Grande cuisine that Taos has to offer at the end of the trip.
 Ghost Ranch's property also includes common areas such as a library and indoor gathering rooms to explore at our leisure.
 Your guide Sarah Drummond grew up immersed in the history and artistic atmosphere of the southwest.
 She is an enthusiastic knitter as well as a trained art historian and life-long scholar of local fiber traditions.